Mike-Morrow/personal-site/content/blog/documentation-post.md

 +++
-title = "How I got started docs" date = "2025-03-26T13:58:52-04:00"
+title = "Deploying Hugo Bear Blog on Netlify" date = "2025-03-26T13:58:52-04:00"

-#
-# description is optional
-#
 # description = "documentation for my website"

 tags = []
 +++

-# Deploying Hugo Bear Blog on Netlify

 This guide walks through the process of setting up a personal blog using the Hugo Bear Blog theme and deploying it on Netlify.